University in Exile Professor of Sociology

 The Moro Morality Play: Terrorism as Social Drama.
 The University of Chicago Press, 1986.

-“Politics as a Vacation,” (co-authored with Iddo Tavory), solicited article for Special Issue of the American Journal of Cultural Sociology on the U.S. Presidential election of 2016, forthcoming October, 2017.
+“Politics as a Vacation,” (co-authored with Iddo Tavory), solicited article for Special Issue of the American Journal of Cultural Sociology on the U.S. Presidential election of 2016, August 2017.

 Co-Editor (co-authored with John Mohr and Ronald Breiger), Special Issue of Big Data and Society, “Conceiving the Social with Big Data: A Symposium of Social and Cultural Scientists,” Vol. 2 (2), December 2015 an Introductory Essay (co-authored with John Mohr and Ronald Breiger): “Ontologies, Methodologies and the New Uses of Big Data in the Social and Cultural Sciences.”